rvanmazijk/rvanmazijk.github.io/index.md

 Some other things from my Honours year:

 - An essay on [Gloger's ecogeographic rule](Glogers-rule-essay/essay.pdf) that I'm fairly proud of.
-- <!--A publication in review, on isotopic tracing of storm water in an urban South African river-->
+- <!-- A publication in review, on isotopic tracing of storm water in an urban South African river -->

 ## Tutorials